A. K. Khandker

-Abdul Karim Khandker, BU (born 31 October 1930) is a former air officer and politician who served as the first chief of air staff of Bangladesh Air Force.
-He was also the Minister of Planning during Second Hasina ministry.
+Abdul Karim Khandker, BU (31 October 1930 – 20 December 2025) was a Bangladeshi military officer and politician who served as the first chief of air staff of the Bangladesh Air Force.
+He was also the Minister of Planning during the Second Hasina ministry.
 Khandker served as a diplomat during his service days and was the Deputy Chief of Staff of Mukti Bahini during the Bangladesh Liberation War.

 Early life

-Abdul Karim Khandker was born under the rule of the British Raj on 31 October 1930 into the Bengali Muslim Khandker family of Pabna Town, one of the respected families of Pabna town.
-His father was Abdul Lateef Khandker and his mother was Arefa Khatun.
+Abdul Karim Khandker was born under the rule of the British Raj on 31 October 1930 into the Bengali Muslim Khandker family of Pabna, one of the respected families of the town.
+His father was Abdul Lateef Khandker, and his mother was Arefa Khatun.
 He completed his matriculation in 1947 and ISC in 1949.
-He Completed his graduation from PAF College in September 1952 and PSA in 1965 from Pakistan Air Force Staff College.
+He completed his graduation from PAF College in September 1952 and PSA in 1965 from the Pakistan Air Force Staff College.

 Career

-Khandker started his service career as GD Pilot in January 1951.
-He was commissioned in Pakistan Air Force in September 1952.
-He served in Fighter Squadron till 1955 and became Flying Instructor.
-He was at PAF Academy till 1957 as flying instructor.
-He served as Flight Commander at Flying Instructors' School till 1958.
-Later he became Flight Commander at Jet Fighter Conversion Squadron where he served till 1960.
-He was promoted to the rank of Squadron leader in 1960.
+Khandker started his service career as a GD pilot on 5 January 1951.
+He was commissioned in the Pakistan Air Force on 27 September 1952.
+He served in Fighter Squadron till 1955 and became a flying instructor.
+He was at PAF Academy till 1957 as a flying instructor.
+He served as flight commander at the Flying Instructors' School till 1958.
+Later he became flight commander at the Jet Fighter Conversion Squadron, where he served till 1960.
+He was promoted to the rank of squadron leader in 1960.

-Khandker was Squadron Commander at Pakistan Air Force Academy till 1961.
-Afterwards, he became Squadron Commander of Jet Fighter Conversion Squadron where he served till 1965.
-He served as Officer Commanding of Training wing at PAF Academy in 1966.
-He became PSA in 1965 from Pakistan Air Force Staff College.
-In 1966 he was promoted to the rank of Wing commander.
-A K Khandker was President of PAF Planning Board from 1966 to 1969.
-Later, he was posted at Dhaka as Second in Command of PAF Base in 1969.
-In December 1969 he was promoted to the rank of Group captain.
+Khandker was squadron commander at the Pakistan Air Force Academy till 1961.
+Afterwards, he became squadron commander of the Jet Fighter Conversion Squadron where he served till 1965.
+He served as officer commanding of the training wing at PAF Academy in 1966.
+He became a PSA in 1965 from the Pakistan Air Force Staff College.
+In 1966 he was promoted to the rank of wing commander.
+A K Khandker was president of the PAF Planning Board from 1966 to 1969.
+Later, he was posted at Dhaka as second in command of the PAF Base in 1969.
+In December 1969, he was promoted to the rank of group captain.